microsoft/MIDI/docs/api/README.md

 ## Endpoint Enumeration

 Enumeration is how you discover endpoints and get notified of endpoints when they are added, updated, or removed.
 For the best user experience, keep a `MidiEndpointDeviceWatcher` running in a background thread so you can monitor device removal, and property updates (name, function blocks, etc.)

+## Service

+The MidiService class is a utility class which provides access to health and status information related to the MidiSrv Service.
+This is also where you can check to see if Windows MIDI Services is available on this PC.

 ## Session